Developing Opportunities for a Safe Environment (DOSE)

 Please allow up to 2 hours for completion.

-Bring your court order or Department of Social Services order.
+Provide a copy of your court order or Department of Social Services order.

 Pay the $50 fee that is due at the time of enrollment.
 This is payable by cash or VISA/Mastercard.